f5devcentral/f5-agility-labs-waf/docs/waf241/module2-positive-sec/lab1/lab1.rst

 .. image:: images/fileaccept.png
   :width: 600 px

-6. Navigate to **Security > Application Security > Policy Building > Security Policies > Security Policies List**, click on **juiceshop_blocking** policy, then navigate to **HTTP Message Protection > File Types"** within the policy to review what was added.
+6. Navigate to **Security > Application Security > Policy Building > Security Policies > Security Policies List**, click on **juiceshop_blocking** policy, then navigate to **HTTP Message Protection > File Types** within the policy to review what was added.
 You can also observe other availabe file types available for enforcement.

 .. image:: images/filetypes.png
   :width: 600 px